 I don’t think anyone will be surprised to read that many of the Administration based improvements in SharePoint 2019 revolve around Office 365 and hybrid scenarios.
 Microsoft has made configuring hybrid even easier in SharePoint 2019, making it part of the farm configuration process and smoothing out some of the bumps you encounter when connecting your farm to Office 365.
 New to SharePoint 2019 will be the ability to use the cloud only services, Flow and PowerApps with on-prem SharePoint content.
 This will be accomplished with an on-premises gateway that connects the two.
 This will open your on-prem content to a whole set of capabilities.

 Hopefully you’re as excited as I am about SharePoint 2019.
 I know a lot can change between now and the end of the year, but I’m convinced SharePoint 2019 will be great, and well deserving of all my anticipation.
+The good folks of SysKit have made a quite impressive SharePoint administration tool.
+A free trial is available, so make sure to check it out!